shanmukhavarmauppalapati/Spotify-data-analysis-project/README.md

 # Spotify-data-analysis-project
-It contains the insights that has been generated from the spotify dataset
+Usefull insights have been generated from the spotify dataset makes the clients to grow their businesses